 The independent Directors of the Board meet in executive session without management in connection with each regular Board meeting or at a minimum, at least three times per year.
-The Chairman or the Lead Director leads these sessions.
-The Company discloses in its annual Proxy Statement the number of such executive session meetings held each year.
+The Chair or the Lead Director leads these sessions.

 e.
 Meeting Agendas